ttymck/pyalgotrade/doc/tutorial.rst

 .. image:: ../samples/tutorial-5.png

 I hope you enjoyed this quick introduction.
-I'd recommend you to download PyAlgoTrade here: http://gbeced.github.io/pyalgotrade/downloads/index.html and get started writing you own strategies.
+I'd recommend you to download QuantWorks here: http://gbeced.github.io/quantworks/downloads/index.html and get started writing you own strategies.

 You can also find more examples in the :ref:`samples-label` section.